 Here are some activities to work on letter sounds and also add that visual component.

-Enjoy this building block step with your emerging reader.
+Enjoy this building block step with your emerging readers.